telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/manual-setup.md

     where x.x.x.x is the HTML5 ReportViewer/Telerik Reporting version (e.g. {{site.buildversion}}).
 The relative paths that you use must reflect the project's structure.
 The default template is using TelerikWebUI icons.
 If you prefer a template with *FontAwesome*  icons, you have to set the                    templateUrl option to /ReportViewer/templates/telerikReportViewerTemplate-FA-x.x.x.x.html

-    >tip The viewer's  __reportSource__  consists of report and parameters attributes,                     where  __report__  is the string description of the report that will be displayed, and                      __parameters__  is a collection of parameter keys and values that will be sent to the report.
+    >The viewer's  __reportSource__  consists of report and parameters attributes,                     where  __report__  is the string description of the report that will be displayed, and                      __parameters__  is a collection of parameter keys and values that will be sent to the report.
 The report's string description is handled on the server by the                     [report source resolver used in the Reporting REST service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-report-source-resolver/overview%}).
 The above example uses the  [assembly qualified name](http://msdn.microsoft.com/en-us/library/30wyt9tk)  of a report's type (report created in Visual Studio Report Designer).
 This string description will be handled automatically by the   [ReportTypeResolver](/reporting/api/Telerik.Reporting.Services.WebApi.ReportTypeResolver) .

 1. Make the viewer fill the entire browser window.
 Add the following style to the ```<head>``` element: